WatIsDeze/SchizoMania-FTE/doc/SchizoMania/DEVNOTES.md

 - [_] Rename egui_mainmenu to gui_mainmenu
 - [_] Remove most redundant HL1 stock entities.
 Time to clear our code.

+## AI - Prototype 0.1:
+- [_] Pull in latest FreeCS changes and see if we can do anything with that botlib of theirs.
 ## Weapons - Prototype 0.1:
 - [_] Fix accuracy issues when shooting.
 - [_] Knife